ChainAgnostic/CAIPs/CAIPs/caip-27.md

 (such as a specific blockchain or consensus community within a protocol).
 It requires a valid [scopeObject][CAIP-217] and a valid [sessionId][CAIP-171] for interoperability and composability.
-These two properties MAY be inherited from a persistent session created by [CAIP-25][], but also supports other kinds of sessions.
+These two properties MAY be inherited from a persistent session created by [CAIP-25][], but could also be used as part of session management mechanisms.

 ## Motivation